elastic/kibana/src/plugins/data/public/public.api.md

 // @public
 export const getKbnTypeNames: () => string[];

+// Warning: (ae-forgotten-export) The symbol "PersistedLog" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "getQueryLog" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function getQueryLog(uiSettings: IUiSettingsClient, storage: IStorageWrapper, appName: string, language: string): PersistedLog<any>;

 // Warning: (ae-missing-release-tag) "getSearchErrorType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)